 Mitzvah the Texas Heeler (mix between Australian Cattle Dog and Australian Shepherd)—"She was the best dog I ever had.
 Typical hard-headed and strong-willed Australian Cattle Dog behavior and habits, willing to please, loves to play rough, a bit dominant (in front of my other dog, who is a male Basenji), but extremely sweet and loving."

-Davy the Texas Heeler hybrid puppy at 5 months old
+Davy the Texas Heeler mix breed as a puppy at 5 months old

 "This is Ellie, an Australian Shepherd and Australian Heeler mix at 3 months.
 She is very smart, very vocal and very intense at times.
 She also loves to lie on my lap, give kisses and ride in the car.
 She can be silly one minute and focused the next minute.
 I find her to be a complex dog, but with the right amount of activity and stimulation a terrific dog.
 She is now almost a year old and gearing up for obedience and agility training."

-Ellie the Australian Shepherd / Australian Heeler hybrid puppy at 3 months old (Texas Heeler)
+Ellie the Australian Shepherd / Australian Heeler mix breed puppy at 3 months old (Texas Heeler)